videojs/blog/source/_drafts/Video-js-7-4.md

 ## Accessibility
 As always, we aim to make Video.js as accessible and usable as we can.
 To that end, we've had a bunch of accessibility related fixes in these releases.

-- time displays accessibility with VoiceOver
+- Time displays accessibility with VoiceOver
 - remove hidden control text in progress bar
 - make the seek-to-live button announce itself to screen readers properly
 - Make the `-` in the remaining time display be visual only and not readable by screen readers